prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise2.md

 <!-- prettier-ignore -->
 We spoke to _____________________ [describe persona]

-<span style="color:#3eaf7c; font-size: 14px;">(Share essential details about the targeted user persona based on your research.)</span>
+<span style="color:#333333; font-size: 14px;">(Share essential details about the targeted user persona based on your research.)</span>

 <!-- prettier-ignore -->
 We noticed that _____________________ [describe challenge or opportunity]

-<span style="color:#3eaf7c; font-size: 14px;">(Clearly state the challenge or opportunity observed during the research.)</span>
+<span style="color:#333333; font-size: 14px;">(Clearly state the challenge or opportunity observed during the research.)</span>

 <!-- prettier-ignore -->
 We want to help with _____________________ [describe specifically what your product will solve]

-<span style="color:#3eaf7c; font-size: 14px;">(Articulate the specific solution or purpose your digital product aims to achieve for the identified challenge or opportunity.)</span>
+<span style="color:#333333; font-size: 14px;">(Articulate the specific solution or purpose your digital product aims to achieve for the identified challenge or opportunity.)</span>

-7.  **Submission:** Once your group has completed the problem statement, one member of the group should export them your work and submit to Brightspace.
+7.  **Submission:** Once your group has completed the problem statement, one member of the group should export your work and submit to Brightspace.

 By following these instructions, your team will be well-equipped to present valuable insights and a well-defined problem statement, setting the stage for the next phase of your project.
 Happy synthesizing!